 In other words, when you look closely at the drawings, what you see is a visual game in which a word or a phrase is, in a sense, acted out for the viewer.
 Furthermore, just as the acting out of individual words or phrases by themselves in Charades has very little bearing on the meaning of the answer as a whole, likewise in the Psalter the illustrating of the words ‘is done in a way that runs counter to their textual meaning’, as Noel puts it.

-Now these same observations about charades in the Utrecht Psalter apply equally to the Harley Psalter which, as explained above, is essentially a copy of the Utrecht original.
-And so I invite each blessed reader to join me in a game of medieval charades, as we try to work out just what words and phrases are being ‘acted out’ on the page.
+Now these same observations about charades in the Utrecht Psalter apply equally to the Harley Psalter which used the Utrecht as its exemplar and imitated its literal, phrase-by-phrase illustration.
+And so now I invite each blessed reader to join me in a game of medieval charades, as we try to work out just what words and phrases are being ‘acted out’ on the page.

 Now I must forewarn you, beloved, that I may, in a spirit of monkish mischievousness, just occasionally succumb to a bit of playful manipulation myself.
 I'm sure you expect nothing less.
 Well, a monk has to let down his figurative hair now and again.

 Well, let us start at the very beginning, Psalm 1.
 The images below are details from the image given at the beginning of the post, which you may use as an overall reference, if you wish.